Explorex review: when a mining company builds a caravan

-Explorex is a family-owned business located in Joondalup, Western Australia.
-It’s been designing and building an impressive range of commercial vans for the mining industry – from sleepers, to kitchens, to crib rooms, offices and all-in-one combinations – since 2003.
-So when the operators decided to take all that experience and inject it into a range of off-road and dirt-road caravans for the domestic market, and provide buyers with the flexibility to customise their builds to suit their needs, the end result is a van that can confidently handle the demands of any serious WA traveller.
+Explorex is a family-owned business located in Wangara, Western Australia.
+It’s been designing and building an impressive range of commercial vans for the mining industry – from sleepers to kitchens, to crib rooms, offices and all-in-one combinations – since 2003.
+So when the operators decided to take all that experience and inject it into a range of off-road and dirt-road caravans for the domestic market and provide buyers with the flexibility to customise their builds to suit their needs, the end result is a van that can confidently handle the demands of any serious WA traveller.

-The Kimberley is Explorex’s smallest and lightest van in the Extreme Off-Road range starting with a tare of only 2040kg.
+The Kimberley is one of Explorex’s smaller and lighter vans in the Extreme Off-Road range starting with a Tare of 2240kg for the Platinum edition as pictured.
 Explorex designs and builds its own heavy-duty four-inch steel chassis for the Kimberley, which is then hot-dipped galvanised to ensure durability and longevity.

-Stuart pointed out that even the Kimberley’s hatch doors and bed frames are custom-made with a powder-coated steel-frame finish – to improve sealing and durability.
-Having been convinced that these units were built tough, I checked out the Kimberley Platinum: A smart-looking van sitting on polished 16-inch alloy rims and finished in crystal silver with blue decals and shiny checker plate protection on the lower third of the panelling.
-Out front was the popular Hitchmaster D035 coupling which makes hook-up and disconnect a relatively painless process.
+Having been convinced that these units were built tough, I checked out the Kimberley Platinum: A smart-looking van sitting on polished 16-inch alloy rims and finished in crystal silver cladding with blue decals and shiny checker plate protection on the lower third of the panelling.
+Out front was the popular Cruisemaster D035 coupling which makes hook-up and disconnect a relatively painless process.

 A mesh stone guard sits just in front of the two 9kg gas bottles, with a large storage box behind.
 There’s also two jerry can holders placed either side of the storage box, and an external tap mounted to the front four-inch A-frame on the driver’s side for easy access to water for washing hands or filling a kettle during a quick roadside stop.
 Two scrub bars extend from the A-frame to the outer edge of the van to provide a little extra protection.

 At the front left corner is an (optional) slide-out kitchen which tucks neatly back into the normal pass-through storage area.
-The unit consists of a sink and a hot and cold water supply with a stainless-steel Bushman barbecue on the side – ideal for those times when it’s too nice to cook inside and you want to simply enjoy the outdoors.
-The remainder of the pass-through is accessed from the driver’s side, with plenty of room for hoses, ground sheets, etc. However, if choosing the kitchen option, having a separation panel to keep the kitchen unit apart from the stored equipment would be handy.
+The unit consists of a sink and a hot and cold water supply with a stainless-steel Bushman (or Swift Al Fresco) barbecue on the side – ideal for those times when it’s too nice to cook inside and you want to simply enjoy the outdoors.
+The remainder of the pass-through is accessed from the driver’s side, with plenty of room for hoses, groundsheets, etc. However, if choosing the kitchen option, having a separation panel to keep the kitchen unit apart from the stored equipment would be handy.

 The queen-size bed pivots up for additional storage, and there are side robes with lower drawers and overhead lockers for all your clothing.
-There’s leather café-style seating, and a bifold table that stores neatly away when not needed.
-A large 110-litre 12/240V Waeco fridge keeps food fresh and drinks cold.
-Inside cooking duties are catered for via a 30-litre microwave and a Smev cooktop and grill with rangehood.
+There’s leather café-style seating and a bifold table that stores neatly away when not needed.
+A large 190-litre 12/240V Dometic fridge with freezer keeps food fresh and drinks cold.
+Inside cooking duties are catered for via a 30-litre microwave and a Thetford cooktop and grill with rangehood.
 Add a circular sink and flick-mixer tap neatly mounted in a laminated benchtop, and gloss splashbacks plus an additional benchtop above the fridge, and the travelling chef should have no problem keeping tummies satisfied.
 All drawers have steel runners and are self-closing with Hafele door locks to keep things secure.